junjiechoo24/junjiechoo24.github.io/index.md

 ### This Digital Space

 Here, I intend to put these ideas into practice.
-This space will be my open notebook as I transition into this new field, **serving as both a portfolio of my work and a tool for my own self-actualization.** You will find:
+This space will be my open notebook as I transition into this new field.
+You will find:

 *   **Projects:** My hands-on work applying quantitative methods to psychological data.
 *   **Writings:** Reflections on the books and papers I am reading in psychology, philosophy, and statistics.